ACADEMIC STANDING, PROBATION, AND DISMISSAL

-- Students must earn final course grades of C or higher and a final cumulative GPA of 3.0 in order to be awarded a degree.
-Grades of C- or lower will not be accepted as fulfilling degree requirements and will lead to dismissal eligibility from both the master’s degree and Urban Teachers program.
+- Students must earn final course grades of C or higher and a final cumulative GPA of 3.00 in order to be awarded a degree.
+Grades of C- or lower will not be accepted as fulfilling degree requirements.

 SYLLABUS & GRADING POLICIES

 As graduate students, Urban Teachers participants enrolled in the master’s program at the American University School of Education are responsible for understanding and adhering to the policies, requirements, and expectations listed in course syllabi including, but not limited to, grading policies, coursework attendance, coursework participation, penalties for late work, requests for assignment extensions, assignment re-submission, and incomplete coursework.

 The grading scale and the grade calculations used in the graduate GPA are equivalent to those used for undergraduate students.

 To receive disability accommodations at American University, participants must register with the Academic Support and Access Center by submitting documentation and completing the three-step process at this link.
 The first step requires you to complete and return the Student Accommodations Questionnaire (SAQ).
 We recommend participants begin this process as soon as possible, collecting medical documentation in advance, since the processing and finalization of accommodation(s) can take several weeks and there is no guarantee that these accommodations will be applied retroactively.

 Please note that continuation in the Urban Teachers MAT program is contingent upon participation in the Urban Teachers clinical training program, and vice versa.
 Students who are academically dismissed from American University School of Education or who are otherwise dismissed for violating any University code or policy will also be automatically dismissed from the Urban Teachers program.